-- Prerequisites: None - Description: The course provides an introduction to the fundamentals of Microsoft Office products.
+Description: The course provides an introduction to the fundamentals of Microsoft Office products.
 Students will learn and perform basic techniques in Microsoft Word, Excel, and PowerPoint.
 This course is delivered via distance education.
-Computer and Internet Access are required to complete this course.
+Computer and Internet Access are required to complete

-BAA201 - Business Administrative Assisting Externship (180 Clock Hours / 6.0 Quarter Credit Hours)
+- Business Administrative Assisting Externship (180 Clock Hours / 6.0 Quarter Credit Hours)

-- Prerequisites: BAA101, BAA102, BAA103, BAA104, BAA105, BAA106, BAA107 and BAA111 - Description: The pass/fail externship gives each student the opportunity to apply their education in an affiliated professional facility while remaining supervised by program faculty and externship coordinator and guided in further development of the skills learned in class.
-Externs will work in one or more office or other professional settings.
+Prerequisites: BAA101, BAA102, BAA103, BAA104, BAA105, BAA106, BAA107 and BAA111

+Description: The pass/fail externship gives each student the opportunity to apply their education in an affiliated professional facility while remaining supervised by program faculty and externship coordinator and guided in further development of the skills learned in class.
+Externs will work in one